 - Students are responsible for writing down their iPad’s lock-screen password.
 Teachers cannot reset this password.

-- Students are allowed music on their iPads.
+- Students are allowed to have music on their iPads.
 However, music can only be listened to with a teacher’s permission.
-No streaming music is allowed at school.
-Files must be in iTunes.
+Streaming music is not allowed in school.

 - When walking to or from school, be safe and smart!
 Don’t show or use your iPad.
 You don’t want to be at risk for being robbed or mugged.